 - Welcome feedback.
 Have an honest, open, heart-to-heart conversation with your family member to clarify his / her expectations regarding your part in providing care support.
 Is the older adult having difficulties with yielding particular areas of day to day life?
 What are the most urgent needs?
 Companionship and other emotional care?
 Physical needs with ambulation, bathing, and getting dressed?
 Maintaining the house and yard?
 Come together to design a plan in order to meet these needs in a way that is agreeable to both yourself and the senior.

-It is likewise a wise idea to explore the notion of enlisting assistance from a reliable in-home senior care provider, such as At-Home Care Company.
+It is likewise a wise idea to explore the notion of enlisting assistance from a reliable in-home senior care provider, such as At-Home Care Company, provider of senior care in Des Moines, IA and the surrounding areas.
 Frequently, family caregivers become overloaded with taking care of housework, meal preparation, running errands, transportation, and personal care needs, leaving too little time to just appreciate spending quality time with the senior they love.

-At-Home Care Company, the Story County senior care leaders, provides a complete range of personalized services to manage all of these needs and so much more, making sure loved ones throughout central Iowa are safe, while encouraging senior independence.
+At-Home Care Company provides a complete range of personalized services to manage all of these needs and so much more, making sure loved ones throughout central Iowa are safe, while encouraging senior independence.
 Contact us at 515-292-2650 to request a complimentary in-home consultation, and strike a healthier life balance – both for the senior you love, and yourself.